TheInfinityShadow/Project_Fer2013/README.md

 ---

-## 🧪 Extras

-* 📓 `EDA.ipynb`: Optional exploratory notebook
-* 🧠 Grad-CAM support can be added for interpretability
-* 🛌 Model is modular and ready for further extension (e.g. MobileNet, EfficientNet)

----

 ## 📜 License

 This project is released for educational and research purposes.
 Please cite the original FER2013 dataset if used in publications.